strohs/aws-cda-notes/study-notes.md

 * Data warehousing DBs use different types of architecture, both from a DB perspective and infrastructure layer

 ### ElastiCache
-* Exam Scenario question: you may get a question asking how to improve DB performance for frequently accessed queries.
+* (E) Exam Scenario question: you may get a question asking how to improve DB performance for frequently accessed queries.
 The answer could be to setup ElastiCache to cache those queries

 ### Data Migration Services (DMS)